valhuber/python-rules/README-long.md

 providing automation for _multi-table logic_.

-Logic does not apply to updates outside sqlalchemy, nor to sqlalchemy batch updates or unmapped sql updates.
+Logic does not apply to updates outside sqlalchemy, or to sqlalchemy batch updates or unmapped sql updates.

 ## Declaring Logic as Spreadsheet-like Rules